nfsi-canada/OBStools/docs/atacr.rst

 Calculates transfer functions using the noise windows flagged as *good*, for either a single day (from ``obs_daily_spectra.py``) or for those averaged over several days (from ``obs_clean_spectra.py``), if available.
 The transfer functions are stored to disk.
 Station selection is specified by a network and station code.
-The data base is provided as a ``StDb`` dictionary.
+The database is provided as a ``StDb`` dictionary.

 Usage